ProQuest Subscription Renewal

 Note: This is the final renewal that is available under the current contract with ProQuest.
 The SDL Advisory Committee is currently considering recommendations for the future of the project, based on the recently completed SDL Needs Assessment.
 Please feel free to submit your thoughts or suggestions to any member of the Advisory Committee, or to Will Stuivenga, the project manager (contact info at the bottom of this page).

 The invoice period is July 1 through June 30, annually.
 Individual library costs can vary slightly from year to year, depending on whether libraries drop out, or new libraries join during the previous year.
 Exact costs will be calculated early in June, and sent to ProQuest for invoicing.
 If your library needs to be invoiced prior to June 30, please contact us so that we can request expedited invoicing for you.

 For school libraries, renewal (or cancellation) is through your local ESD (Educational Service District).

-If a library wishes to cancel its ProQuest subscription through the statewide contract, please fill out, sign, and return a Cancellation form by or before May 24.
+For public, academic, and special libraries, the renewal is automatic.
+Invoicing from ProQuest will occur in June or July.
+If a public, academic, or special library wishes to cancel its ProQuest subscription through the statewide contract, please fill out, sign, and return a Cancellation form by or before May 27.

 Intent to Participate Form

-Final exact pricing for upcoming year will not be available until the first week in June.
+Final exact pricing for the upcoming year will not be available until the first week in June.